 Sponges

-You’re most likely to encounter purple encrusting sponge (aka purple intertidal sponge), which mounds along many sections of rock (or, in this case, over empty giant barnacle shells).
+You’re most likely to encounter purple encrusting sponge (aka purple intertidal sponge), which forms mounds along many sections of rock (or, in this case, over empty giant barnacle shells).
 It’s hard to miss.

 Barnacles